FreeCAD/FreeCAD-render/docs/EngineInstall.md

 refer to its documentation.

 ### Notes on installing Cycles for Render (standalone version)

+**Caveat: Installing Cycles Standalone can be tricky and time-consuming — especially on Microsoft Windows platform.
+If you have no taste for poorly documented installation procedures or if you have no time to waste, you should rather consider using Appleseed or LuxCoreRender, which both provide ready-to-use binaries, along with excellent rendering features.**

 To use Cycles renderer with Render workbench, you need a standalone version of Cycles, named *Cycles Standalone*.
 This version is distinct from the one